 “By offering a user-friendly site search experience, businesses can help customers find items they're looking for in a more streamlined way." says Killen.

 “This places visitors in control of their own shopping experience, which helps increase customer loyalty and makes then more likely to convert and return to the site for more purchases." says Ornaith Killen - a researcher for Econsultancy.

-Screen Pages shared the results of 21 of their clients, which showed that mostly the average revenue that came from site search was significantly higher than regular users.
+Screen Pages shared the results of 21 of their clients.
+It showed that mostly the average revenue that came from site search was significantly higher than regular users.

 Users who performed an on-site search spent more than regular users.
 Source: E-consultancy

-While it’s true that not all shoppers use on-site search, those who do look for something extremely specific - they are in a late-stage buying mode, and they expect to find it quickly and easily.
-If the site is incapable of providing such function, shoppers are likely to leave the site - which means you are losing a sale.
+It’s true that not all shoppers use on-site search.
+However, those who do look for something extremely specific are in a late-stage buying mode.
+Therefore, they expect to find it quickly and easily.
+If the site is incapable of providing such function, shoppers are likely to leave the site.
+This means you are losing a sale.
 Innovative discovery tools such as related searches, recommendations, or promoted banners can help to boost their interest.
 As long as they find your offerings are valuable, they will keep engaging with your site.